Print Management vs Managed Print

 Most importantly, they are specialists in print; and using them frees up your team to concentrate on what they do best – running your business – saving you valuable time and resources, as well as money.

-For many organisations, print management is what you need!
+For many organisations, print management services are what you need!